Relation between structure and functionality in photosynthetic antenna complex of green sulfur bacteria: efficiency under natural sunlight pumping: Results and discussions

 Fig.~\ref{f:chlorosome} shows the trapped current (panel A), the internal efficiency (panel B) and the external efficiency (panel C) as a function of the $k_{FMO}$ trapping rate for the entire chlorosome obtained by using the fully thermalized model.
 One of the most interesting results is that the trapped current per RC (see panel A), which is of the order of $\sim 1 \ \mbox{ms}^{-1}$ in the realistic range of values for $k_{FMO}$, matches the closure rate range of the RCs, see yellow box in Fig.~\ref{f:chlorosome}.
 This suggests that natural complexes may tend to optimize the number of excitations which arrive on the RC in order to match its operational time.
 Indeed, a lower number of excitations per second arriving on the RC would leave the RC in the open state for longer times, thus decreasing the rate of charge separation, while a larger number of excitation per second would not be used, since the RC could be in the closed state.
+In this model the RC closure rate has not been treated dynamically and saturation effects have not been included, since these natural systems operate under low light intensity.
+In natural biological systems, once charge separation occurs, the RC can no longer undergo excitation, leading to the dissipation of any additional excitation energy.
+While a full description of the RC dynamics is beyond the scope of this manuscript, it would be certainly interesting in the future to further analyze this issue.
 Panel B shows the internal efficiency that can reach values between $70-85\%$ for the entire chlorosome for $0.023\ \mbox{ps}^{-1}<k_{FMO}<0.044 \ \mbox{ps}^{-1}$, the typical range of FMO (see the yellow window).
 Note that this value of internal efficiency is in good agreement with Refs.~\citenum{chen2020architecture,guzik, dostal2016situ}.
 On the other hand, the external efficiency (see panel C) has a value close to $\sim 1\%$ in agreement with our theoretical prediction, see also Sec.~\ref{SI:ext} in the \textit{Supp.Info.}.

+From previous results shown in Figs.~\ref{f:cyl} and~\ref{f:chlorosome}, we can understand that accounting for the entire chlorosome is essential to accurately capture the optimal operating conditions of GSB light-harvesting complexes.
+Indeed, only the chlorosome architecture can process a trapped current per RC that matches the RC closure rate, thereby optimizing the energy transfer process, see panel (A) in Fig.~\ref{f:chlorosome}.
+Conversely, the single MT cylinder fails to reproduce this optimal condition.
+Nevertheless, both models, single cylinder and entire chlorosome, yield similar values for the internal efficiency, close to the ones found in literature.
+A more detailed justification for the necessity of the chlorosome model, along with a systematic comparison to the single cylindrical MT model, is provided in Sec.~\ref{SI:size-dependence} of the \textit{Supp.Info.}.